Home/For Home Buyer Real Estate Law Basics In Alberta

 In the event that when you move in, you encounter major damage to the property, such as flooding, or missing or broken appliances contrary to what was agreed to in the purchase contract, contact your real estate lawyer as soon as possible.
 Funds transfer to the seller’s lawyer on the closing day.
 Therefore, if you inform us of any issues even a day or more after closing, we will have no leverage to negotiate with the seller’s lawyer.

 Home buyer real estate law is problematic for smaller problems.
+This includes things like a hole in the wall, a broken window or a broken appliance.
 The purchase contract most often used, does not protect for non-major damage.
+That said, we often negotiate settlements that work for both the buyer and the seller.

 While not a part of the home buyer real estate law basics, after you move in, we recommend that you change locks as soon as possible.